Vocabulary Dropout for Curriculum Diversity in LLM Co-Evolution: Qualitative examples

 To estimate the fraction of generated problems where the proposer's stated answer is correct, we use GPT-4.1-mini~\citep{openai2025gpt41} as an independent verifier.
 For each problem at every iteration, the verifier solves the problem independently and compares its answer to the proposer's. \Cref{tab:correctness} reports correctness trajectories across all conditions and phase ablations.

 All conditions show a sharp correctness drop from iteration 1 to 2, then stabilize.
-This mirrors the stagnation pattern observed in \Cref{sec:results_diversity}, where the proposer's distribution shifts rapidly in the first iteration as it learns to target the solver's decision boundary, then locks in.
+This mirrors the stagnation pattern observed in \S\ref{sec:results_diversity}, where the proposer's distribution shifts rapidly in the first iteration as it learns to target the solver's decision boundary, then locks in.
 Two clusters emerge at convergence.
 Conditions without generation-phase dropout (baseline, train-only) stabilize at ${\sim}38$--$42\%$ correctness, while conditions with generation-phase dropout (gen-only, VD75) settle at ${\sim}30$--$34\%$.
-The ${\sim}7\%$ gap reflects the cost of diversity, as the non-stationary mask produces more varied but less reliably correct problems.
+The ${\sim}7\%$ gap is the price of diversity, since the non-stationary mask produces more varied but less reliably correct problems.
 Despite this, VD75 produces the strongest solver improvements at 8B (\Cref{tab:vanilla_eval}), suggesting that the diversity of the well-posed subset more than compensates for the increased noise.
-This reinforces the case for composing vocabulary dropout with stronger verification, as discussed in \Cref{sec:discussion}.
+This motivates composing vocabulary dropout with stronger verification, as discussed in \S\ref{sec:discussion}.